Attn: Rosemary Adessa

 During the program, approximately 70 percent of time is devoted to clinical training and service, while approximately 30 percent is spent in academic pursuits, including research and didactic teaching opportunities.
 During clinical training periods each resident is supervised by the chief of the service to which the resident is assigned.
 Academic training is supervised by the section coordinator and designated faculty of the section representing the academic discipline.
 For descriptions of specific residency programs see contact information below.

 Applicants from both foreign and American colleges of veterinary medicine are welcome to apply.
 Preference is generally given to applicants who have graduated from colleges of veterinary medicine accredited by the American Veterinary Medical Association (AVMA).
 Foreign national applicants must be prepared to supply English language official test scores, should they be accepted.
 Demonstrated competence and proficiency in both spoken and written English language skills are required to facilitate the educational process and client communications.

 For the selection of interns and residents for the Cornell University Hospital for Animals, the college subscribes to the American Association of Veterinary Clinicians (AAVC) Internship and Residency Matching Program.
 Internship and Residency applicants are asked to rank veterinary schools in order of their preferences; schools are then asked to review applications and rank applicants.
 The AAVC Matching Program uses a central computer facility to match prospective interns and residents with the programs available.
 The final selection process is performed automatically by the AAVC Matching Program; therefore, there is no guarantee that either an applicant or an institution will receive their priority choices.

 The deadline for receipt of applications for internship programs that begin in June and for residency programs that begin in July is early December of each year.
-(Applicant rank order lists must be submitted on-line at the VIRMP web site by mid January.)
+(Applicant rank order lists must be submitted online at the VIRMP web site by mid January.)

-For additional information on the Residency Program:
+For additional information on the Internship and Residency Programs: